Who we are

 What are “Quakers”?

-Quakers have no dogmas or creeds and no paid ministers.
-Participants seek to experience and learn about the religious life for themselves.
+Quakers have no dogmas or creeds.
+Participants seek to experience and learn about the religious life together.
 We have the conviction that each person has a direct relationship with God and that there is something of God in everyone.
+Here in Winnipeg our worship style is consistent with the unprogrammed branch of Quakerism which also means that there are no paid ministers.
+While most of the practising Quakers in the world today participate in programmed worship (which is often led by a pastor and includes songs, scripture, and a sermon) The dominant worship style in Canada at the moment is unprogrammed.

 Winnipeg Quakers are an active faith-based community living in the modern world.
-We continue our testimonies of Simplicity, Peace, Integrity, Community, Equality, and Stewardship, which we interpret and express in a variety of ways.
+Our faith and our worship together leads us to pursue the testimonies of Simplicity, Peace, Integrity, Community, Equality, and Stewardship, which we interpret and express in a variety of ways.
 We seek a transformed world freed from war and violence, including the violence of ableism, capitalism, colonialism, consumerism, ecological destruction, homophobia, incarceration, poverty, racism, sexism and transphobia.

-Known as Meeting for Worship, a Quaker meeting begins when the first person enters the room and takes a seat.
+Known as Meeting for Worship, our Meeting begins when everyone in the room has come to a quiet place and conversation has stopped.
 You will find no fixed structure to the meeting.
-There are no creeds, hymns or set prayers.
 While the meeting welcomes donations, there is no formal collection.
 There is no minister in charge and no formal service.

-A Quaker meeting is a form of worship rooted in contemplative silence; it is a silence of waiting in expectancy in which we seek to come nearer to each other and to God as we share the stillness of the meeting.
+Our worship is rooted in contemplative silence; it is a silence of waiting in expectancy in which we seek to come nearer to each other and to God as we share the stillness of the meeting.
 Participants are not expected to say or do anything other than join in this seeking.
 Do not be concerned if the silence seems strange at first.
-We rarely experience silence in everyday life so it is not unusual to be distracted by outside noise or roving thoughts.
+We rarely experience silence in everyday life, so it is not unusual to be distracted by outside noise or roving thoughts.

-Occasionally a meeting will pass with no words spoken.
+It is possible for a meeting to pass with no words spoken.
 If someone feels compelled by the Spirit to speak, pray or read, they will speak out of the silence.
-Such ministry, which has not been planned before worship begins, seeks to enrich the gathered worship.
-Meeting for Worship is not a debate so it is inappropriate to respond directly to spoken ministry, although it is not unusual for other ministry to build on what has been said before.
+Such ministry seeks to enrich the gathered worship.
+Meeting for Worship is not a debate, and it is agreed that it is inappropriate to respond directly to spoken ministry, which should be respected to have its own purpose and meaning.
+In the last 10-15 minutes of worship, we are invited to “worship sharing” where those gathered should feel free to offer their joys, sorrows, prayer requests and other such sharing.

 What are “Quakers”?

-Quakers have no dogmas or creeds and no paid ministers.
-Participants seek to experience and learn about the religious life for themselves.
+Quakers have no dogmas or creeds.
+Participants seek to experience and learn about the religious life together.
 We have the conviction that each person has a direct relationship with God and that there is something of God in everyone.
+Here in Winnipeg our worship style is consistent with the unprogrammed branch of Quakerism which also means that there are no paid ministers.
+While most of the practising Quakers in the world today participate in programmed worship (which is often led by a pastor and includes songs, scripture, and a sermon) The dominant worship style in Canada at the moment is unprogrammed.

 Winnipeg Quakers are an active faith-based community living in the modern world.
-We continue our testimonies of Simplicity, Peace, Integrity, Community, Equality, and Stewardship, which we interpret and express in a variety of ways.
+Our faith and our worship together leads us to pursue the testimonies of Simplicity, Peace, Integrity, Community, Equality, and Stewardship, which we interpret and express in a variety of ways.
 We seek a transformed world freed from war and violence, including the violence of ableism, capitalism, colonialism, consumerism, ecological destruction, homophobia, incarceration, poverty, racism, sexism and transphobia.

-Known as Meeting for Worship, a Quaker meeting begins when the first person enters the room and takes a seat.
+Known as Meeting for Worship, our Meeting begins when everyone in the room has come to a quiet place and conversation has stopped.
 You will find no fixed structure to the meeting.
-There are no creeds, hymns or set prayers.
 While the meeting welcomes donations, there is no formal collection.
 There is no minister in charge and no formal service.

-A Quaker meeting is a form of worship rooted in contemplative silence; it is a silence of waiting in expectancy in which we seek to come nearer to each other and to God as we share the stillness of the meeting.
+Our worship is rooted in contemplative silence; it is a silence of waiting in expectancy in which we seek to come nearer to each other and to God as we share the stillness of the meeting.
 Participants are not expected to say or do anything other than join in this seeking.
 Do not be concerned if the silence seems strange at first.
-We rarely experience silence in everyday life so it is not unusual to be distracted by outside noise or roving thoughts.
+We rarely experience silence in everyday life, so it is not unusual to be distracted by outside noise or roving thoughts.

-Occasionally a meeting will pass with no words spoken.
+It is possible for a meeting to pass with no words spoken.
 If someone feels compelled by the Spirit to speak, pray or read, they will speak out of the silence.
-Such ministry, which has not been planned before worship begins, seeks to enrich the gathered worship.
-Meeting for Worship is not a debate so it is inappropriate to respond directly to spoken ministry, although it is not unusual for other ministry to build on what has been said before.
+Such ministry seeks to enrich the gathered worship.
+Meeting for Worship is not a debate, and it is agreed that it is inappropriate to respond directly to spoken ministry, which should be respected to have its own purpose and meaning.
+In the last 10-15 minutes of worship, we are invited to “worship sharing” where those gathered should feel free to offer their joys, sorrows, prayer requests and other such sharing.